SRG Iron Condor Strategy

 What is a iron condor on SRG?

 A iron condor on SRG is the iron condor strategy applied to SRG (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With SRG stock trading near $2.63, the strikes shown on this page are snapped to the nearest listed SRG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SRG stock at $2.27 on the most recent close, the strikes shown on this page are snapped to the nearest listed SRG chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are SRG iron condor max profit and max loss calculated?